stackblitz/docs/docs/platform/webcontainers/browser-config.md

 <img alt="Chrome cookie settings with exceptions for stackblitz.io and local.webcontainer.io domains." src="./assets/chrome-settings-cookies-3.png" width="800" />

-## Allowing Service Workers for a single project
+:::details Advanced: enabling Service Workers for a single project

 If you don’t want to allow Service Workers and third-party cookies for all StackBlitz projects, you can add exceptions for individual projects instead.

-Note that this may not be very practical, because the exact domain for a project can change between sessions, especially in [Codeflow IDE](/docs/codeflow/working-in-codeflow-ide/).
+Note that this may not be very practical, because the exact domain for a project can change between sessions, especially in [Codeflow IDE](/codeflow/working-in-codeflow-ide).

 In Chrome, click the lock icon in the navigation bar: